Girii4/ai-coder/README.md

 2. Create a `.env` file and add your [Together AI API key](https://togetherai.link/?utm_source=llamacoder&utm_medium=referral&utm_campaign=example-app): `TOGETHER_API_KEY=`
 3. Run `npm install` and `npm run dev` to install dependencies and run locally

-## Contributing

-For contributing to the repo, please see the [contributing guide](./CONTRIBUTING.md)